Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should update to online application forms to streamline the process and reduce time consumption.
-They also emphasized the importance of making the application available for online submission, providing more information on past admissions, and improving the accessibility of the website.
+Applicants commonly suggest updating the online application forms to streamline the process and make it more convenient.
+They also recommend making the application available for online submission, providing more information on past admissions, and improving website accessibility.

 Update to on-line application forms.
 Hand-written application took forever!